BlueBrain/BlueCelluLab/doc/source/faq.rst

 issue between the neuron simulator and the MPI compilation on BB5.
-Try to run the following command before loading BGLibpy to solve this issue.
+Try to run the following command before loading bluecellulab to solve this issue.

 .. code-block:: bash